core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Distributed Device Discovery ### {#sec-uc-dd}
 Device discovery is the discovery and identification of networked devices -- optionally only devices of a particular class, type, model, or brand.
 Group communication is used for distributed device discovery, if a central directory server is not used.
 Typically in distributed device discovery, a multicast request is sent to a particular address (or address range) and multicast scope of interest, and any devices configured to be discoverable will respond back.
 For the alternative solution of centralized device discovery a central directory server is accessed through unicast, in which case group communication is not needed.
 This requires that the address of the central directory is either preconfigured in each device or configured during operation using a protocol.

-In CoAP, device discovery can be implemented by CoAP resource discovery requesting (GET) a particular resource that the sought device class, type, model or brand is known to respond to.
+In CoAP, device discovery can be implemented by CoAP resource discovery requesting (GET) a particular resource that the sought device class, type, model, or brand is known to respond to.
 It can also be implemented using CoAP resource discovery ({{Section 7 of RFC7252}}) and the CoAP query interface defined in {{Section 4 of RFC6690}} to find these particular resources.

 ### Distributed Service Discovery ### {#sec-uc-sd}
 Service discovery is the discovery and identification of particular services hosted on network devices.
-Services can be identified by one or more parameters such as ID, name, protocol, version and/or type.
+Services can be identified by one or more parameters such as ID, name, protocol, version, and/or type.
 Distributed service discovery involves group communication to reach individual devices hosting a particular service; with a central directory server not being used.

 In CoAP, services are represented as resources and service discovery is implemented using resource discovery ({{Section 7 of RFC7252}}) and the CoAP query interface defined in {{Section 4 of RFC6690}}.